werner-scholtz/kalender/README.md

 ### CalendarController

-The [CalendarController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/calendar_controller.dart#L15) allows you to manage a single calendar widget, and it also exposes details about what the widget is displaying.
+The [CalendarController](https://github.com/werner-scholtz/kalender/blob/d79a8ea7fa1474a9085cb835e25a89ed9b7872a5/lib/src/models/controllers/calendar_controller.dart#L15) allows you to manage a single calendar widget.

+It exposes details about what the widget is displaying.

+- `visibleDateTimeRange`: A `ValueNotifier` containing the `DateTimeRange` that is currently visible.
+- `visibleEvents`: A `ValueNotifier` that contains the `CalendarEvent`s that are currently visible.
+- `selectedEvent`: A `ValueNotifier` that contains the selected `CalendarEvent`.

+> The `selectedEvent` is the event that currently has focus within the calendar widget.
+This results in the [TileComponents.dropTargetTile](https://github.com/werner-scholtz/kalender/blob/4506024937ae4e0d500bf169d297cb3f20604e92/lib/src/models/components/tile_components.dart#L27) being rendered on top of the selected event's widget, on mobile if a event is selected it wil render the resize handles as well.

-This controller has a few functions for navigating:
+This controller has a few functions for navigating the calendar widget:

 - `jumpToPage`: Jump to a specific page.
 - `jumpToDate`: Jump to a specific date.
 - `animateToNextPage`: Animate to the next page.